ryooo/last-will/README.md

       "condition": {
         "type": "account",
         "account": {
-          "userName": "hoge",
+          "userId": "U0AAASAAA",
           "silentDays": 2
         }
       },
-      "message": "Message sent on the day hoge has not logged in for 2 days."
+      "message": "Message sent on the day U0AAASAAA has not logged in for 2 days."
     },
     {
       "condition": {